Limits on forming coreless terrestrial worlds in the TRAPPIST-1 system: Methods

 In order to quantify the implications of self-consistent oxygen partitioning for planet interiors, we build upon the models from \citep{Dorn2015, dorn_generalized_2017} with latest updates in \citep{Luo2024}.
 For this application, the planets of interest are rocky worlds only.

-We consider a core made of Fe, and FeO.
+We consider a core made of Fe and O, or equivalently Fe and FeO in terms of composition.
 For solid Fe, we use the equations of state for hexagonal close packed (hcp) iron \citep{hakim_new_2018,miozzi_new_2020}.
 For liquid iron, we use \citet{Luo2024}.
 The core thermal profile is assumed to be adiabatic throughout the core.
 At the core-mantle boundary (CMB), there is a temperature jump as the core can be hotter than the mantle due to the residual heat released during core formation.
 We follow \citet{stixrude_melting_2014} and add a temperature jump at the CMB temperature such that the temperature at the top of the core is at least as high as the melting temperature of the silicates.

 The amount of FeO in the core is calculated from the partitioning coefficient of oxygen following equation \ref{eq6}.
 As the mass fraction of FeO can vary between 0 and 1, corresponding oxygen mass fraction ranges between zero and 0.22.
 For the equilibration, we use a pressure that equals 30$\%$ of the pressure at the core-mantle-boundary (CMB) and a temperature equal to the dry melting temperature of silicates at this corresponding pressure plus 1000 K.